kubedb/docs/docs/concepts/databases/mongodb.md

 `spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod instances in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the `replicaset`.
 Only `mongod` instances with the correct keyfile can join the replica set. _User can provide the `certificateSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `certificateSecret`._ If `certificateSecret` is not given, KubeDB operator will generate a `certificateSecret` itself.

-Since, KubeDB-0.13.0 release, if the mongodb is either of ReplicaSet or Sharding, `certificateSecret` secret contains three key for clusters (`tls.crt`, `tls.key` & `key.txt`).
-If the mongodb is standalone and `ssloMode` is other than disabled, then `CertificateSecret` is created with keys `tls.crt`, `tls.key`.
+Since, KubeDB-0.13.0 release, if the mongodb is either of ReplicaSet or Sharding, or if the `sslMode` is anything other than `disabled`,then `certificateSecret` will contain some required tls certificates including `ca.cert`, `ca.key`, `client.pem`.

-Here, `tls.key` & `tls.crt` represents Certificate Authority (CA) Key and Certificate respectively.
+Here, `ca.key` & `ca.cert` represents Certificate Authority (CA) Key and Certificate respectively.

+KubeDB also creates a `client.pem` certificate for `certificateSecret`.
+The `subject` of `client.pem` certificate is added as `root` user in `$external` database.
+So, user can use this client certificate for `MONGODB-X509` `authenticationMechanism`.

 To generate the `certificateSecret` Manually,